ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_tests.rst

 Example: bioconductor-singlecellexperiment-scripts
 ==================================================

-The testing setup for `bioconductor-singlecellexperiment-scripts <https://github.com/ebi-gene-expression-group/bioconductor-singlecellexperiment-scripts/tree/devel>`_ is as follows.
+The testing setup for `bioconductor-singlecellexperiment-scripts <https://github.com/ebi-gene-expression-group/bioconductor-singlecellexperiment-scripts/tree/devel>`_ at time of writing was as follows (it's probably evolved a bit now, but the example is still valid).

 Bash script
 -----------